Need Help? Give us a call.

 As one of the largest merchant services providers in the United States, Elavon offers a broad array of merchant services solutions for all types of businesses.
 The company is a subsidiary of U.S. Bancorp, and owns many smaller merchant services businesses.
 Their reputation online is less than stellar due to surprise fees and poor customer service.

 But does bigger mean better?
 That’s what we are here to find out.
-In this Elavon review we will take a look at everything Elavon offers and try to determine if they provide good value to small business owners.
+In this Elavon review we will take a look at all the merchant services solutions Elavon offers and try to determine if they provide good value to small business owners.
 We’ll also look at a few alternative merchant services providers so you can understand your full range of options.

 At the risk of sounding redundant, Elavon Merchant Services is a merchant services provider—meaning they sell a broad range of financial products and services related to debit and credit card transactions.
 Examples include payment processing, point of sale (POS) hardware, and payment gateways (we’ll go into more detail on the offerings later).